 Our EquiVita range includes as standard:

-The key trace-mineral and antioxidant, 1mg Selenium, a major component of glutathione perodidase, the body's natural key antioxidant enzyme, plus several other important enzymes.
+The key trace-mineral and antioxidant, 1mg Selenium, a major component of glutathione perodidase, the body's natural key antioxidant enzyme.

 A Mineral Snapshot